SalvatorePreviti/roaring-node/README.md

 Node 12 and 14 support was dropped in release 2.3

+Node 16 and 21 support was dropped in release 2.6

 ## Worker thread support

 Directly transferring an instance without copy between worker threads is not currently supported, but you can create a frozen view on a SharedArrayBuffer using bufferAlignedAllocShared and pass it to the worker thread.